MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 ##### Description:
 Contains the requested financial statistics or parameterized views into the database.

 `statsOpt` provides a collection of metrics about services consumed and provided.
+The current span of the tracked data is since the start of the still running Node.
+Later on, we'd like to change it to all-time values.

 `totalUnpaidAndPendingPayableGwei` is the number of Gwei we believe we owe to other Nodes and that those other Nodes have not yet received, as far as we know.
 This includes both bills we haven't yet paid and bills we have paid, but whose transactions we have not yet seen confirmed on the blockchain.

-`totalPaidPayableGwei` is the number of Gwei we have successfully paid to our creditors and seen confirmed during the time the current instance of the Node has been running.
-In the future, this number may become cumulative over more time than just the current Node run.
+`totalPaidPayableGwei` is the number of Gwei we have successfully paid to our creditors and seen confirmed.

 `totalUnpaidReceivableGwei` is the number of Gwei we believe other Nodes owe to us, but have not yet been included in payments we have seen confirmed on the blockchain.
 This includes both payments that have never been made and also payments that have been made but not yet confirmed.

-`totalPaidReceivableGwei` is the number of Gwei we have successfully received in confirmed payments from our debtors during the time the current instance of the Node has been running.
-In the future, this number may become cumulative over more time than just the current Node run.
+`totalPaidReceivableGwei` is the number of Gwei we have successfully received in confirmed payments from our debtors.

-`queryResultsOpt`, no matter what mode of record retrieval was requested here is the place which will hold the found records.
+`queryResultsOpt` no matter what mode of record retrieval was requested, this is the place which will hold the found records.
 If a service is requested but no records can be handed back, the response will contain an empty array.
-In case of use of the "topRecords" variation, those records will be sorted downwards and limited by their maximum count while their ordering depends on the second parameter that participated in the request (either by Balance or Age).
-If the table contains fewer records than requested by the count, a smaller amount is sent back.
+In case of use of the "topRecords" version, those records will be sorted downwards and limited in their number by the requested maximum count while their ordering depends on the parameter `orderedBy`, taking values of either `Balance` or `Age`.
+If the table contains fewer records than requested, the smaller amount comes back.

-With the more customized query, a limiting range of both age and balances can be specified by the user and these two will determine the subset of records being returned.
-The results are always sorted by balance here.
-As well as with the previous, this kind of request produces an empty array if no records could be retrieved.
+With `customQueryOpt`, the limiting ranges of both age and balance depend on the user and both will determine the subset of records being returned.
+The results are always ordered by balance in this mode.
+Likewise as the previous, this kind of request produces an empty array if no records can be retrieved.

-It's of note that these requests are optional and also because it is possible to request only one table view, not of both tables together, Null might be returned in various places, either at the level of individual tables or in the place of the whole thing.
+It's of note that because this request is optional, and also it is possible to request an only table view, not both, null might be returned in various places, either on the level of individual tables or instead of the whole structure.

-`payableOpt` is the part referring to payable records if any exist, as explained before, Null or an empty array are also possible.
+`payableOpt` is the part referring to payable records if any exist, null or an empty array are also possible.

-`wallet` is a wallet of the Node that we owe to.
+`wallet` is the wallet of the Node that we owe to.

 `ageS` is a number of seconds that elapsed since our payment to this particular Node was sent out last time, and the payment was later also confirmed on the blockchain.

 `balanceGwei` is a number of Gwei we owe to this particular Node.

-`pendingPayableHashOpt` is present only sporadically, but says that we've recently approached paying our debt, but the payment wasn't confirmed yet by our confirmation detector.
-If the value is present, it gives you a transaction hash of the so-believed pending transaction.
+`pendingPayableHashOpt` is present only sporadically, but says that we've recently sent a payment to the blockchain, but the payment wasn't confirmed yet by our detector for confirmations.
+If the value is present, it consists of a transaction hash of the so-believed pending transaction.

 `receivable` is the part of top records that concerns receivable records if any exist.

-`wallet` is a wallet of the Node that owes money to us for services we pursued to them in the past.
+`wallet` is the wallet of the Node that owes money to us for services we consumed from them in the past.

 `age` is a number of seconds that elapsed since this particular debtor made the last payment to our account in order to redeem his liabilities.